 I would like to extend my deepest gratitude to all those who contributed to the development of this Strategic Roadmap, for their expertise, insights, and hard work.
 My special thanks goes to my mentor and role model, Prof. Emeritus Peter Okebukola, OFR, who efficiently coordinates and nurture the JEOG to this level.
-I am also grateful to former Ministers of Education who made contribution and continue to contribute to the success of JAMB, particularly Malam Adamu Adamu, CON, and Prof. Ruqayyatu Ahmed Rufai.
-My appreciation also goes to Professors Taoheed Adedoja, Rasheed Aderinoye, Uduogie Michael Obi Ivowi, Muhammad Yahuza Bello and other members of JAMB Equal Opportunity Group (JEOG).
+I am also grateful to former Ministers of Education who made contribution and continue to contribute to the success of JAMB, particularly Malam Adamu Adamu and Prof. Ruqayyatu Ahmed Rufa'i.
+My appreciation also goes to Professors Taoheed Adedoja, Rasheed Aderinoye, Uduogie Michael Obi Ivowi, Muhammad Yahuza Bello and many others.
 I seize this opportunity to also thank the former Minister of State for Education, Rt.
 Hon.
-Goodluck Nanah Opiah, the current Permanent Secretary of the Ministry of Education, Mr. David Andrew Adejo, OON, and his immediate predecessor, Arch.
-Sonny Echono who currently heads TETFund as its Executive Secretary.
+Goodluck Nanah Opiah and the current Permanent Secretary of the Ministry of Education, Mr. David Andrew Adejo.

-I appreciate the cooperation and contribution of my colleagues, the Executive Secretaries of National Universities Commission, Prof. Chris Mayaki, National Board for Technical Education, Prof. Idris Mohammed Bugaje and National Commission for Colleges of Education, Prof. Paulinus Chijioke Okwelle.
+I appreciate the cooperation and contribution of my colleagues, the Executive Secretaries of National Universities Commission, Prof. Chris Mayaki, National Board for Technical Education,

+Prof. Idris Mohammed Bugaje and National Commission for Colleges of Education, Prof. Paulinus Chijioke Okwelle.
 Finally I thank all the management and generality of staff of JAMB for their supportive roles and commitment to our mission.